pingwan/datascience/README.md

 --------------------------
 The goal of the project was to get hands-on experience with hadoop.
 In our opinion this is accomplished.
-Programming the the hadoop jobs with the MapReduce paradigm and clustering algorithm with Spark went well.
+Programming the hadoop jobs with the MapReduce paradigm and clustering algorithm with Spark went well.
 Where we struggled with was the connection to the hadoop clusters and accessing the appropiate Common Crawl dataset.
-In the end we managed to connect with the clusters properly and processed about 10% all of the WAT files.
+In the end we managed to connect with the clusters properly and processed about 10% of all the WAT files.
 This was mainly due to time constraints.
 Finally, although the recommander has been discussed, the concept hasn't been developed due to the scope of the project.